mbensmida/sphinx-poc/docs/LDAP.rst

        A step by step tutorial for eXo Platform configuration with a directory server: LDAP/AD.

-    -  :ref:`Synchronization <LDAP.Synchronization>`
-       If you have integrated eXo Platform with a populated LDAP directory, or when you manage users and groups via LDAP utilities, a service to synchronize between them is necessary.

     -  :ref:`LDAP integration using legacy organization
        services <LDAP.LegacyOrganizationService>`